AJFaraday/grid_game/README.md

 ## What is the game?

 * The game is played on a square grid.
-* Each player has a colour, and starts with one city.
+* Each player starts with one city, cities have 10 health.
 * Each players army marches in one direction at any one time.
 * On periodical turns, every city sends one soldier in their players directionn.
 * Every turn, each soldier takes one step in its players direction.
 * When a soldier hits an obstacle, they stop.
-* When a soldier meets another solder belonging to the same player, they team up.
+* When allied soldiers meet, they team up.
 * When 10 soldiers team up, they form a city.
+* Every turn, each soldier does one damage to each of its non-alied units or cities.
+* One damage is enough to kill one soldier, or one tenth of a city.
+* The game ends when only one player remains on the map.

 ## Files